notacodes/OOP-Andor-Lite/README.md

-#OOP-Andor-Lite
+# OOP-Andor-Lite
-A simple console version of the board game 'Die Legenden von Andor'.
+a simple version of the boardgame "Die Legenden von Andor"